Ellen More: African people at other European courts

 Servants of African origin were employed at other courts in Europe at this time.
 After her marriage to Francesco II Gonzaga in 1490, Isabella d'Este specified a young black girl be obtained or bought to serve her in Mantua, and wrote of another older African girl in her household who was being trained to be a "buffoon" or entertainer.
 As in Scotland, African and exotic themes featured in pageantry of these courts.
 Wedding festivities in 1502 at the marriage of Lucrezia Borgia to Alfonso, son of Ercole I d'Este, Duke of Ferrara, included a morisco dance "of Moors with flaming tapers in their mouths and a dance of sauvages".
 In Spain and in Spanish realms, the names "le More" or "le Négre" could function more as a descriptor than a surname for servants of African origin.

 In the same years in England, African servants were recorded in the household of the Spanish princess Catherine of Aragon, the wife of Prince Arthur and Henry VIII, including the trumpeters John Blanke and Alonso de Valdenebro, and a groom Francis Negro.
 The lawyer Thomas More was surprised by the appearance of Africans in Catherine of Aragon's entourage in procession during her formal Entry to London in November 1501.
 He wrote about them in racist terms to John Holt.
-Catherine of Aragon also had a bed chamber servant of Muslim origin, Catalina of Motril who may have joined her retinue as a slave.
+Catherine of Aragon also had a bed chamber servant of Muslim origin, Catalina of Motril, who may have joined her retinue as a slave.
 In 1501 Juan Davalos of Granada had been paid for a slave for the Princess of Wales, as Catherine was then known.
+The English and Scottish courts in the 16th century included black people in spectacle and drama.